-Step 11: Similarly, add the columns for Tax Rate and Final Total on cells A20 and A21, respectively.
-They will be reflecting the amounts in cell B20 and B21, respectively.
+Step 11: Similarly, add the Tax Rate and Final Total columns on cells A20 and A21, respectively.
+They will be reflecting the amounts in cells B20 and B21, respectively.

-Please note that the Final Total is formulated so that it adds up the Sub Total along with the Tax Amount, which gets calculated using the Tax Rate on Sub Total amount.
+Please note that the Final Total is formulated to add up the Sub Total and the Tax Amount, which gets calculated using the Tax Rate on Sub Total amount.

-Step 12: Add a Thank You note in cell A22 to make your invoice complete.
+Step 12: Add a Thank You note in cell A22 to complete your invoice.

 Step 13: Save this file, and you are through.

 This is it from this article.
 Let’s wrap things up with some things to be remembered.

 Things to Remember About Invoice Template in Excel

-- Most of the time, it is good to use the default invoice template provided in excel in-built.
+- Most of the time, using the default invoice template provided in Excel in-built is good.
 Make sure you have an active internet connection to download the same.

 - It’s always recommended to have your invoice formatted in case you are generating it on your own through scrap.

 This is a guide to Invoice Templates in Excel.
-Here we discuss How to Create an Invoice Template in Excel along with practical examples and a downloadable excel template.
-You can also go through our other suggested articles –
+Here we discuss how to create an invoice template in Excel, practical examples, and a downloadable Excel template.
+You can also go through our other suggested articles to learn more –